 Profiting from Mining

 Lastly, profiting from mining does not just depend on the cost and hashrate of your ASIC.
 Bitcoin is still in its relative infancy and its exchange rate is extremely volatile.
 Bitcoin trading occurs on major exchanges or platforms.
 The current price of bitcoin will determine whether it is worth mining in the short term.
-Alternatively, if you plan to hold the coins you mine in the hope of future price rises, you will need to be aware of the impact of greater regulation and competition for bitcoin, as well as the effects of increasing adoption.
+Alternatively, if you plan to hold the coins you mine in the hope of future price rises (or visit Bitcoin Gambling sites), you will need to be aware of the impact of greater regulation and competition for bitcoin, as well as the effects of increasing adoption.
 Some of these factors are explored in articles on this site.

 For technical advice and further discussion around bitcoin mining, as well as wider aspects of the bitcoin ecosystem, you can find a huge amount of expertise and opinion around the internet and in online communities such as the bitcointalk.org forum.
 Thanks to BitNewt for Website content consulting and marketing.
 Learn more about their Bitcoin Marketing Services.